 George County High School baseball player Dylan Eubanks is a cancer survivor who received treatment at St. Jude Children’s Research Hospital.
 In October he had the idea to raise some money for the facility.
 He and his teammates have raised more th

 Two Jackson County first responders, Coty Peardon and Tyler Niblett, were named Acadian Ambulance Service’s Paramedic of the Year and EMT of the Year.
 Both came into the business though Explorer programs.

 Gulfport High School teachers Patrick Wadsworth and Gerald "Dave" Huffman are one of the 10 finalists for the 2017 Harbor Freight Tools for Schools Prize for Teaching Excellence.
 As a finalist, the school and teachers received $30,000.
 Their stude

 Burnham Drugs owner John McKinney’s wife, Wendy, died quickly after being diagnosed with cancer.
 As a lasting tribute, he established a scholarship at the Ole Miss School of Pharmacy where the two met.

 Di Fillhart, owner of Starfish Cafe, came to South Mississippi to help after Hurricane Katrina devastated the Gulf Coast in 2005.
-She fell in love with Bay St. Louis and opened a restaurant to help those in need learn a skill set they'll have for the rest of their lives.
+She fell in love with Bay St. Louis and opened a restaurant to help those in need learn a skill set they'll have for

 Spiders Charity Golf Classic has provided financial support for people with terminal illness for over 22 years.
 The event has grown because the participants “believe in what we’re doing,” said committee member Rusty Ramage.